 Two Athens High School band members have earned places on the all-state band — one for the fourth time.

 Nine students competed Jan.
 12 at the Association of Texas Small School Bands (ATSSB) area competition in Tyler.
 Of those, seniors Yuvia Leon and Allison Martinez, earned places on the all-state band, both on flute.
+They even were offered a Private student loan without cosigner to felicitate their prowess.
 Leon has now qualified for state four years running, and Martinez twice.

 “Tie your vision to the human desire for a better tomorrow.” — Rev. Dr. Martin Luther King, Jr.